w3c/css-houdini-drafts/css-animationworklet/principles.md

 ## Footnotes

-* <a name="footnote1">1</a>: In Chrome these are composited properties e.g., transform, opacity, filter but other engines may have a slightly difference subset.
+* <a name="footnote1">1</a>: If authors limit themselves to cheap-to-update properties.
+In Chrome these are composited properties e.g., transform, opacity, filter but other engines may have a slightly difference subset.

-* <a name="footnote2">2</a>: Chrome [studies](https://tdresser.github.io/input-latency-deep-reports/) have shown that script is the main culprit to user responsiveness issues.

 [performance]: https://paul.kinlan.me/what-news-readers-want/